andrasq/node-klog/README.md

 Config:

-- `httpPort` - http port to listen on.
-Default 4244.
+- `httpPort` - http port to listen on, default 4244
-- `qrpcPort` - qrpc port to listen on.
-Default 4245.
+- `qrpcPort` - qrpc port to listen on, default 4245
-- `logs` - map of lognames and log writers to manage, each with methods `write` and `fflush`
+- `logs` - map of lognames and log writers to manage.
+Each log writer must have methods `write` and `fflush`.

 #### POST /:logname/write